… as a sociologist in 2023

 … as a sociologist in 2019

-1. Honored to have given a keynote at the World Anti-Bullying Forum and to have been appointed as a member of the Royal Holland Society of Sciences and Humanities.
+1. Honored to have given a keynote address at the World Anti-Bullying Forum and to have been appointed as a member of the Royal Holland Society of Sciences and Humanities.
 The keynote was published in a book called Always Take Action.

 2. Proud of this Social Networks paper with Rozemarijn van der Ploeg and Christian Steglich, entitled ‘The Way Bullying Works: How New Ties Facilitate the Mutual Reinforcement of Status and Bullying in Elementary Schools.’